php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Shohei OKADA](https://ja.gravatar.com/silversword0630)(Japanese)

 == Changelog ==
+= 0.9.32 =
+- Updated the plugin code for WPvivid Backup for MainWP extension.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.31 =
 - Successfully tested with WordPress 5.3.2.
 - Fixed: Backup could fail when the split file size was set to 0 MB in the shared hosting optimization mode.